aperezdc/autocleanup/README.md

 ---

 Note that `T` below refers to any type valid in the context of the caller.
-The C language is not polymorphic, yet the implementation is typesafe due to judicious usage of compiler extensions, preprocessor macros, and inline functions.
-Arguments to function-like macros are guaranteed to be evaluated only once and have no undersirable side-effects other than the documented behavior.
+The C language is not polymorphic, yet the implementation is type safe due to judicious usage of compiler extensions, preprocessor macros, and inline functions.
+Arguments to function-like macros are guaranteed to be evaluated only once and have no undesirable side-effects other than the documented behavior.